cluoma/Pico2Maple-fw/README.md

 * **Select + A** enable standard Dreamcast controller layout.
 * **Select + B** enable all controller inputs which activates the second joystick and the C,Z buttons.
 Z is mapped to left bumper and C to right bumper.
 Not all games will accept this layout.
 * **Select + X** enable Twin Stick layout.
 Uses both controller joysticks, bumpers and triggers.
+* **Select + Y** enable Fight Stick layout.
+This layout remaps RB and RT inputs to the Z and C buttons respectively.
+LB maps to RT.

 # Required Hardware